The woman accused of trying to smuggle nearly eight pounds of cocaine in frozen fish to New York was yesterday remanded to prison once more.

 According to Customs Anti-Narcotics Unit (CANU) Prosecutor Oswald Massiah, the woman had been on Caribbean Airlines flight BW524 when she was invited for questioning and a subsequent search of her luggage.

 Her luggage was pried open in her presence and revealed a smaller suitcase surrounded by five fish wrapped in plastic and newspaper.
 Upon closer inspection of the fish, it was discovered that they were all stitched with black polythene thread.
-Looking through the stitches, …..To continue reading, login or subscribe now.
+Looking through the stitches, the officer noticed a shiny material which was soon identified as foil.